 A new study released by NYU notes the importance of new and diverse experiences for our well-being.
 The results, which appear in the journal Nature Neuroscience, reveal a previously unknown connection between our daily physical environments and our sense of well-being.
 “These results suggest a reciprocal link between the novel and diverse experiences we have during our daily exploration of our physical environments and our subjective sense of well-being,” observes Hartley, at NYU’s Center for Neural Science and NYU Langone Health Neuroscience Institute.

-In a time where our experiences and opportunities are limited by a pandemic, how do we provide this for our children, families and ourselves?
+In a time where our experiences and opportunities are limited by a pandemic especially school, how do we provide this for our children, families and ourselves?
 While summer camps (the ones that are open) are a great way for kids to experience new activities and sports, and meet new people and friends, how does this play out on the weekends and in our lives outside of camp during a time of covid?

 Let’s start here.
 Did you ever put yourself in the shoes of your toddler?
 In a toddler’s eyes, everything is new and amazing.
 Having that perspective as we walk out our front door, may help our experiences become new and diverse just by changing our outlook.

 Below, we thought we’d compile three ways in which we may be able to have new experiences safely.
 We’d love to hear from yours as well.